zaher/zaher/README.md

 I worked over 20 years on accounting, non-accounting applications, and other open source programs using my mother programming language Pascal.

+Due to "Two-factor authentication" of GitHub this account maybe will be limited access, because 2FA not work in my country, you can contact me at zaherdirkey on yahoo or gmail.